sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-Note the `@ai.use` decorator: this is the key to exposing the hello method to the LLM backend.
+Note the `@ai.use` decorator and the comment: this is the key to exposing the hello method to the LLM backend and
+explaining what we want to happen.

 Now run the agent: